 Master of Sport, Exercise and Health student

-Teigan’s master’s degree research is being supervised by Dr Mel Johnston and Professor Lesley Ferkins from AUT’s School of Sport and Recreation.
+For her master’s degree research, she decided to focus on non-locomotive workload, supervised by Associate Professor Kirsten Spencer from AUT’s School of Sport and Recreation.

 “Non-locomotive workload is an important component of the total workload in rugby union, but measurement difficulties mean it’s typically not included in rugby workload assessments.
 It’s for this reason my research focuses on quantifying and analysing contact workload in professional rugby union.